pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install/5_ovf.md

-We provide a packaged Cells Enterprise Appliance that follows the OVF standard.
+We provide a Cells Enterprise Appliance package that follows the OVF standard.

-It is an up-to-date CentOS 7 image that contains a preconfigured MariaDB 10.4 and the Cells Enterprise distribution binary, ready to use out of the box.
+It is an up-to-date, ready to use out of the box CentOS 7 image preconfigured with MariaDB 10.4 and Cells Enterprise distribution.

 Download the [latest OVF image](https://download.pydio.com/latest/cells-enterprise/release/{latest}/ovf/Cells-Enterprise-OVF-{latest}.zip).
 An md5 file is also available on the same location for integrity verification.